 MSCHE 2020 Self-Study Reaccreditation

 NJCU's site visit for reaccreditation was conducted virtually from October 18 through October 21.
-The Visiting Team's report included suggestions for nine recommendations, across most of the standards.
 In March 2021, Commission reaffirmed NJCU's accreditation.
 The Statement of Accreditation Status is available on the MSCHE website.

 For reference, the following documents are provided to the community: Self-Study and addendum.